iturdikulov/notes/Keyboard_shortcut.md

 mouseless workflow.
 In this note I describe the most used shortcuts in my workflow, each section except "Universal" is linked to a more detailed note.

+In this file I place basic keybindings list for each my most used program, with link to detailed keybindings in separate note.

 ## Universal

 Notepad based shortcuts, work mostly in all "classic" GUI program.